Space Demons

 Space Demons is a young adult novel written by Gillian Rubinstein, first published in 1986.

 It details the story of four children playing a video game which both affects and is affected by their real lives.
 It is the first of a trilogy, followed by Skymaze (1989) and Shinkei (1996).
-It was adapted as a play by Richard Tullough in 1990.
+It was adapted as a play by Richard Tulloch in 1990.

 The novel is suggested reading for schools in New South Wales, Australia.

 Plot

 Andrew Hayford's father presents Andrew with a new Japanese videogame called Space Demons.
 Andrew introduces his best friend Ben Challis to the game.
 While playing together, Andrew sees Ben disappear for a moment.
 When he comes back, Ben tells Andrew that he feels like he went into the game.
 After Ben goes home, Andrew also finds himself pulled into the world of the game.

 When they meet up after school a couple weeks later, Andrew reveals that a gun from the game came back into reality with him.
 Andrew and Ben have a big fight over the game and Ben's newfound friendship with their schoolmate Elaine Taylor.
 Andrew tells Ben that he hates him.
 This initiates the next stage of the game and Ben is swept into the console.
 To save Ben, Andrew convinces Elaine to come over, where he explains that Ben is trapped in the game.
 Playing on her dislike of him, Andrew goads her into shooting him with the game gun.

 Inside the game, Andrew finds Ben, who explains that the game feeds on hate and that to leave the game, they must advance to the cliff top.
 Elaine drops into the game with the gun.
 The others try to take the gun from her, which results in each of them being granted their own gun.
 A battle ensues with the space demons.
 They win and find themselves back on the floor of Andrew's room.